 the synchronization running smoothly and to properly handle

 a downed network.
 Setting up the servers is time consuming

 and requires expertise that we might not be able to provide.
 Replication also requires that proper safeguards be put in place to monitor and repair any replication problems.
-We have found that many offices tend to jump right into replication without having any recovery skills and without putting any monitor in place.
+We have found that many offices tend to jump right into replication without having any recovery skills and without a monitoring process in place.

-You cannot run replication on live databases without a monitor that immediately notifies all users and IT staff at the exact moment that replication crashes.
+You cannot run daisy chain replication on live databases without a monitor that immediately notifies all users and IT staff at the exact moment that replication crashes.
 We cannot stress this enough.
 We are not responsible for the damage done when databases continue to be used after an error crashes replication.
 2/8/2012 Version 12.1 has new features to prevent usage of a database where replication has failed.
-See the Monitor section further down on this page.
+See Replication - Slave Monitor.

 Check the box at the top to turn on random primary keys.
 From now on,

 all of your primary keys in all your tables will be longer, making